trychlos/pwix-accounts-conf/README.md

 Known configuration options are:

+- `haveEmailAddress`
+- `haveUsername`

+    Whether the application wants its user accounts be configured with or without an email address (resp. a username), and whether it is optional or mandatory.

+    For each of these terms, accepted values are:

+    - `AccountsConf.C.Identifier.NONE`: the field is not displayed nor considered
+    - `AccountsConf.C.Identifier.OPTIONAL`: the field is proposed to the user, but may be left empty
+    - `AccountsConf.C.Identifier.MANDATORY`: the input field must be filled by the user

+    At least one of these fields MUST be set as `AccountsConf.C.Identifier.MANDATORY`.
+Else, the default value will be applied.

+    Defauts to:

+    - `haveEmailAddress`: `AccountsConf.C.Identifier.MANDATORY`
+    - `haveUsername`: `AccountsConf.C.Identifier.NONE`

+    Please be conscious that some features of your application may want display an identifier for each user.
+It would be a security hole to let the application display a verified email address anywhere, as this would be some sort of spam magnet!

 - `preferredLabel`

-    When not explicitely specified, which label choose to qualify a user account?
+    When not explicitely specified, which label choose to qualify a user account ?
 Following values are accepted:

     - `AccountsConf.C.PreferredLabel.USERNAME`
     - `AccountsConf.C.PreferredLabel.EMAIL_ADDRESS`

-    A function can be provided by the application for this parm.
-The function will be called without argument and must return one of the accepted values.

     Defaults to `AccountsConf.C.preferredLabel.EMAIL_ADDRESS`, though the actually displayed label heavily depends of the runtime configuration as we try to always display something.
+At the last, the returned label may be nothing else than the document identifier.

 - `verbosity`